Cricket: South Africa V Sri Lanka 2nd Test Scores - UrduPoint

 Cricket: South Africa V Sri Lanka 2nd Test Scores

-Brief scores at the close of play on the second day of the second Test between South Africa and Sri Lanka at St George's Park on Friday

-Gqeberha, (APP - UrduPoint / Pakistan Point News - 6th Dec, 2024) Brief scores at the close of play on the second day of the second Test between South Africa and Sri Lanka at St George's Park on Friday:
+Gqeberha, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2024) Brief scores at the close of play on the third day of the second Test between South Africa and Sri Lanka at St George's Park on Saturday:

-Match situation: Sri Lanka trail by 116 runs with seven wickets remaining in the first innings.
+Match situation: South Africa lead by 221 runs with seven wickets remaining.

 Recent Stories